adrianmikoda/computational-methods-in-science-and-technology/README.md

 - [License](#license)

 ## Project Description
-A collection of programs, Jupyter notebooks, and reports developed for the "Computational Methods in Science and Technology" (Numerical Methods) university course.
+Collection of programs, Jupyter notebooks, and reports developed for the "Computational Methods in Science and Technology" (Numerical Methods) university course.

 ## Laboratories
 | Laboratory | Description | Source |